tmcneely/eeg-101/README.md

 	* Why is bandpass filter exploding live, but not in offline tests?
 	* Implement Transform Type II transposed?
 - Implement FFT
-	* Own implementation in Java? (https://www.nayuki.io/page/free-small-fft-in-multiple-languages)
-	* Improve efficiency by merging for loops
 	* Understand why zero padding from 220 to 256 gives ripples
 	* Handle log10 eventual problems (NaN?)
-	* Compute power bands from log PSD
 - Implement machine learning section
 	1. Collect data (band powers)
-	2. Normalize and reject outliers
+	2. (Normalize and reject outliers) (Might not need with NB!)
-	3. Train classifier (logistic regression)
+	3. Train classifier (Gaussian Naive Bayes)
 	4. Report training and testing accuracy
+	5. Show plot of training data
-	5. Use classifier live
+	6. Use classifier live
-- Implement noise detection
-	* Compute variance of window
-	* Mark bad signals and don't use them
-- Implement other visualizations
+	7. Allow live updating (partial_fit)
 - Add true Java docstrings for each class methods
+- EXTRACT SLEEP DATA FOR MILES! + Epoching data
+- Actual slide on artefact removal: explain that windows with high power are not used

 - Others
 	- Electrode naming convention: text is repeated